-4-1-100 General Provisions
+100.General Provisions

-Persons eligible to exercise fishing and hunting rights under this Chapter shall, prior to the exercise of such rights, first obtain the required documents listed in this subchapter.
+Persons eligible to exercise fishing and hunting rights under this Chapter shall, prior to the exercise of such rights, first obtain the required documents listed in this chapter.
 Fishers and hunters must have the appropriate documents in their possession while:

-- (a) Fishing, or hunting;

-- (b) Traveling to or from fishing or hunting activity;
+- (a) Fishing, or hunting; - (b) Traveling to or from fishing or hunting activity;

-- (c) Engaged in the sale of fish.

-4-1-101 Tribal Identification
+101.Tribal Identification

-A member who fishes or hunts shall utilize his tribal membership card as identification.
+A member who fishes or hunts shall utilize his/her tribal membership card as identification.

-4-1-102 Other Identification, Tribal Member Permits
+102. Other Identification, Tribal Member Permits

 - (a) Biological personnel authorized to take and possess fish under the provisions of this Chapter shall obtain an identification card issued by the director.
-Said identification card shall show: - (1) The name, photograph and physical description of the employee; - (2) The tribal employer; - (3) Any other information the Business Council deems appropriates. - (b) An identification card issued pursuant to this section shall be surrendered to the director upon request, or upon termination of tribal employment.
+Said identification card shall show: - (1) The name, photograph and physical description of the employee; - (2) The tribal employer; - (3) Any other information the Colville Business Council deems appropriates.

-- (c) A tribal member who hunts only for personal subsistence off-Reservation shall obtain a license or tag from the department if required by regulation.
-The license or tag shall be issued without cost. - (d) Tribal members hunting or fishing on the Colville Reservation, or on the North Half during special hunts shall also obtain a tag or special membership permits if established by regulation adopted pursuant to this Chapter. - (e) The director may require each person exercising off-reservation fishing or hunting rights under this Chapter to also secure any other identification that may be required through any inter-tribal agreement that the Tribes may become a party to. - (f) All special identification cards and permits issued pursuant to this Chapter (excluding tribal membership cards) shall remain the property of the Colville Tribes and shall be returned to the department upon request of the Business Council, as recommended by the director or the committee, or pursuant to Tribal Court order.
-The director may propose additional requirements necessary to properly manage the resource. - (g) It shall be unlawful for any tribal member to fish or hunt on or off the Reservation or on the North Half without first obtaining and having on his possession all identification required by this subchapter.
+- (b) An identification card issued pursuant to this section shall be surrendered to the director upon request, or upon termination of tribal employment. - (c) A tribal member who hunts off-Reservation shall obtain a license or tag from the department if required by regulation.
+The license or tag shall be issued without cost.

+(d) Tribal members hunting or fishing on the Colville Reservation, or on the North Half during special hunts must also obtain a tag or special membership permits if established by regulation adopted pursuant to this Chapter.

+- (e) The director may require each person exercising off-reservation fishing or hunting rights under this Chapter to also secure any other identification that may be required through any inter-tribal agreement that the Tribes may become a party to. - (f) All special identification cards and permits issued pursuant to this Chapter (excluding tribal membership cards) shall remain the property of the Colville Tribes and shall be returned to the department upon request of the Colville Business Council, as recommended by the director or the committee, or pursuant to Tribal Court order.
+The director may propose additional requirements necessary to properly manage the resource.

+(g) It shall be unlawful for any tribal member to fish or hunt on or off the Reservation or on the North Half without first obtaining and having on his possession all identification required by this chapter.